rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Extraneous loads that grow

-I was recently involved in a big rewrite of a JS application.
-It is one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
-I am sure very few readers will be surprised by the existence of a hard to maintain JS application, but let's put talking about this aspect aside.
-Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
-I think it typically is, it is not that hard to incrementally develop a non penetrable maze.
-Maintaining some code structure to manage the cognitive load is not "easy".

-Software is made out of many interacting pieces (granularity of statements, atomic computations, even lines of code).
-This collection will not be easy to comprehend just because the pieces are easy to comprehend.
-The biggest contributors to the overall complexity are the interaction between the pieces, organization of the pieces, and not the pieces themselves.

-Mutating state is known to be a terrible way to accomplish communication between parts of code.
+What was the most complex code you've worked on?
+My answer will be very unimpressive: I had to maintain a web page (just one page), it was implemented using Java Struts 1.
+This code used no advanced concepts, all ingredients were easy: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
-My career worst in the mutation department was a Java Struts 1 code where a class had about 200  mutating instance variables.
+The Java class behind it had about 200 mutating instance variables.
 Changing the order of 2 lines in this code was almost guaranteed to create an (often intermittent) bug, it was hard to even make sure that variables were set before they were read.
-This code used no advanced concepts, all ingredients were easy: control statements, instance variables, lots of protected methods with typically no arguments and void returns that read and set the instance variables.
-I consider it one of the most complex programs I worked with in my 27 years of professional programming.
 This code became infamous for its complexity very fast.
 Interestingly, Struts were blamed, not the needless overuse of mutable state.
+_I want you to channel your inner psychologist and answer this question: what is going to happen when a new functionality is added to a Java class with 200 instance variables?
+Right, I agree,  we will have 201 instance variables._
-This piece of code was eventually changed.
-If I remember correctly, about 12 instance variables were kept, they were needed by Struts.
+This piece of code was eventually refactored.
+If I remember correctly, about 12 instance variables were kept, they were actually needed by Struts.

-Ability to program using clear immutable inputs and outputs requires a learning effort, I submit to you that this prerequisite is easier than the cognitive effort of maintaining such code.
+This experience seems to me a good example of a big extraneous load, I had to deal with a load of 200 "chunks".
 Let's think about such code as an instructional material.
 I can attest, it was virtually impossible to even know what this code is supposed to do from looking at it.
+Ability to program using clear inputs and outputs (rather than void methods with no input parameters) requires a learning effort, I submit to you that this prerequisite is easier than the cognitive effort of maintaining such code.
-By contrast, clear inputs and outputs are great learning objectives.
+Thinking about this as instructional material, clear inputs and outputs are great learning objectives.
 You know the app if you understand its inputs and outputs.

 _side_note_start
 Maintaining messy code can be stressful.
 Fortunately, projects like these become "infamous" very fast and you get moral support from other team members.
 That really helps.